OWNER & RESIDENT A-Z

 In addition to the Rules on use of the BBQ, the Board has approved the following Guidelines:

-There is a bicycle storage room on the B2 level and a key for it may be obtained from the Superintendent; the cost is $25.
+There is a bicycle storage room on the B2 level and a key for it may be obtained from the Superintendent; the cost is $30.
 As the room is not large, residents are asked NOT to use this room to store unused bicycles.
+Though this room is quite secure, and we have had no reports of theft or other problems for many years, the Corporation accepts no liability for bikes stored in it.

 Bicycles can only be brought into or leave the building through the garage.